AI4Finance-Foundation/Risk-Management-using-Deep-Learning-for-Midterm-Stock-Prediction-KDD-2019/README.md

 # Mid-LSTM-meets-Mid-ARMA
 Mid-LSTM meets Mid-ARMA: deep learning for midterm stock prediction.

-These codes are run on Google Colaboratory.
+These codes are run on Google Colaboratory with Python 3.

-Mid-LSTM is the main files for the Mid-LSTM deep neural network in "Mid-LSTM meets Mid-ARMA: deep learning for midterm stock prediction."
+mid-lstm is the main file for the Mid-LSTM deep neural network in "Mid-LSTM meets Mid-ARMA: deep learning for midterm stock prediction."

 The S&P 500 stocks are in